TerraCodec: Compressing Optical Earth Observation Data: Methodology

 Most neural codecs are trained for a fixed rate–distortion tradeoff.
 This makes deployment inflexible since achieving different bitrates requires retraining separate models.
 Our goal is to support variable rates at inference.
 We introduce Latent Repacking, which redistributes latent channels across tokens, and apply token masking with dynamic rate scaling during training so tokens learn an information-based ordering.
 Early tokens capture global structure, later ones refine detail.
 Truncating tokens then lowers bitrate while preserving global content.
 We demonstrate this by adapting TEC-TT, where strong priors allow missing tokens to be predicted, making it well-suited for Latent Repacking.

 \textbf{From spatial tokens to channel slices.} A standard transformer codec represents an image block with $T$ spatial tokens, each spanning the full latent dimension $d_{\text{lat}}$.
-Dropping tokens at inference discards entire regions, causing severe artifacts (see App.~\ref{app:qual:flex}).
+Dropping tokens at inference discards entire regions, causing severe artifacts (see the supplementary material).
 Instead, we aim for early tokens to encode information that is \emph{globally useful} across the scene.